 Lone Scouts, as the name implies, do much of their Scouting alone.
 They’re guided by a carefully selected and trusted mentor, usually a parent.

-Regular Scout-to-Scout and Scout-to-leader interaction have advantages, so Lone Scouting isn’t right for youth who are able to attend meetings with traditional Cub Scout Packs and Boy Scout troops.
+Regular Scout-to-Scout and Scout-to-leader interaction has advantages, so Lone Scouting isn’t right for youth who can attend meetings with traditional Cub Scout Packs and Boy Scout troops.
 These units have the best potential to offer a quality Scouting program.
-Still, there are many circumstances that are perfect for Lone Scouts, such as:
+Still, many circumstances are perfect for Lone Scouts, such as:

-• A Scout whose living arrangements with separated parents frequently takes them from one community to another
+- A Scout whose living arrangements with separated parents frequently take them from one community to another

 Lone Scouts may have an experience that differs from those of traditional Scouts, but they’re still part of the Scouting movement.
 They still enjoy those experiences only Scouts — Lone or otherwise — can have.

-“With the entire Cub Scouting and Boy Scouting programs open to them, they may, under the watchful eye of a Lone Scout friend and counselor, strive for the Eagle Scout rank, just as any other youth.
+“With the entire Cub Scouting and Scouts BSA programs open to them, they may, under the watchful eye of a Lone Scout friend and counselor, strive for the Eagle Scout rank, just as any other youth.

 How to Join in Five Steps

-If lone Scouts is right for you, follow the steps below to get registered, and participating in Scouting.
+If Lone Scouts is right for you, follow the steps below to get registered and participate in Scouting.

 Step One: Fill out the Youth Application